Composites and Categories of Euclidean Jordan Algebras: Introduction

 A physical theory, however, is more than a collection of models of physical systems.
 It must also describe how systems change and how they interact.
 It is natural, therefore, to represent a physical theory as a {\em category}, in which objects represent physical systems and morphisms represent physical processes.
 To accommodate composite systems, one wants the category to be monoidal, i.e., to be equipped with an associative ``tensor product''.
 This point of view has been developed very fruitfully in \cite{Abramsky-Coecke, BaezCategories} and elsewhere, where it is shown that many features of finite-dimensional quantum mechanics can be recovered if the category in question is compact closed, or, better still, dagger-compact (terms we explain in Section \ref{sec: Euclidean JC}).

-In this paper, building on work of Hanche-Olsen \cite{HO} and Jamjoom \cite{JamjoomTensorJW} on tensor products of {\red JC-algebras, we classify the possible non-signaling composites of euclidean Jordan-algebraic systems, subject to a few reasonable constraints. } In particular, we show that no such composite exists if either factor is exceptional, and that a composite is always {\red a special Jordan algebra, and, indeed, a direct summand of the universal tensor product defined by Hanche-Olsen.}
+In this paper, building on work of Hanche-Olsen \cite{HO} and Jamjoom \cite{JamjoomTensorJW} on tensor products of JC-algebras, we classify the possible composites of euclidean Jordan-algebraic systems, subject to {\awedit a standard ``no-signaling" condition and} a few reasonable {\awedit additional} constraints.
+In particular, we show that no such composite exists if either factor is exceptional, unless the other factor is a direct sum of trivial (\textit{i.e}.\ 1-dimensional) Jordan algebras.
+Furthermore, we show that a composite of simple, nontrivial Jordan algebras is always {\red a special Jordan algebra, and, indeed, a direct summand of the universal tensor product defined by Hanche-Olsen}

-Restricting attention further to Jordan algebras corresponding to real, complex and quaternionic quantum systems, we then identify two different monoidal sub-categories extending the category of finite-dimensional complex matrix algebras and CP maps.
-One of these, {\redd which we call $\RSE$}, unifies real, complex and quaternionic quantum mechanics, but lacks {\redd certain desirable features.
-In particular, in this category, {\em states} are not represented by morphisms; hence, the category is far from being compact closed.} The other {\redd category}, which {\em is} compact closed, {\redd also} embraces real, complex and quaternionic quantum systems and processes (CP maps), {\em except} that its rule for composing standard complex quantum systems yields an extra classical bit.
+Restricting attention further to Jordan algebras corresponding to real, complex and quaternionic quantum systems {\awedit --- equivalently, self-adjoint parts of real, complex and quaternionic matrix algebras ---} we then identify two different monoidal sub-categories extending the category of finite-dimensional complex matrix algebras and CP maps.
+One of these, {\mmagenta which we call $\RSE$}, unifies real, complex and quaternionic quantum mechanics, but lacks certain desirable features.
+In particular, in this category, {\em states} are not represented by morphisms; hence, the category is far from being compact closed. \tempout{\mmagenta which we call $\URUE$, unifies real, complex and quaternionic quantum mechanics, albeit excluding the quaternionic bit.
+In this theory, real and quaternionic systems compose in the expected way (in particular, composites of quaternionic systems are real); however, the composite of two complex quantum systems, splits into a direct sum of two copies of the usual composite; put another way, such a composite comes equipped with an extra classical bit.
+This theory also allows certain non-CP maps as processes.} The other category, which we call $\InvQM$, and which {\em is} compact closed, also embraces real, complex and quaternionic quantum systems and processes (CP maps), {\em except} that its rule for composing standard complex quantum systems yields an extra classical bit.